Greazi-Times/Discord_Bot_Foundation/README.md

 ### Discord Bot Foundation is a library for bootstrapping Discord bots.

-This system is designed to make a simple tool to have a quick start on your discord bot.
-Import this project to your bot and you will be able to use the methodes.
+This libarry has been made to create an easy and fast way for creating a bot.
+This tool provides some easy to use tools for creating your bot.
+The development for the bot is still going and bugs are expected.

 ### Important Licencing Information

-2021 © Greazi.com
+Copyright 2021 - 2022 © Greazi | All rights reserved

-This libary can only be used for projects made or autherised by Greazi to use this libarry.
+This libary can only be used by projects made or autherized by **Greazi**

 You can only use this libarry for non-commercial ussage if authorisasion has been given.